Inguinal (Groin) Hernia Repair

 Do I need to fix my hernia?

 Most hernias should be repaired but some hernias do not require surgery.
 Many hernias are found on routine physical exams by your medical doctor.
-Generally, if your hernia is small and does not causing any symptoms (asymptomatic), then you may elect not to have surgery.
+Generally, if your hernia is small and does not cause any symptoms (asymptomatic), then you may elect not to have surgery.
 However, once a hernia is diagnosed it will not resolve or repair itself on its own.
 A hernia is a hole in the fascia of your abdominal wall- fascia cannot fix itself (meaning it will not regrow or replace itself) Dr. Lublin will evaluate each patient and determine individually if you require hernia surgery.

 There are few options available for a patient who has a hernia: